spc-group/tiled-server/docs/create.md

 # Guide to Creating a `tiled` Server

-There are a few steps to creating a `tiled` server for bluesky data.
+There are a few steps to create a `tiled` server for bluesky data.

 CONTENTS